Flexberry/flexberry.github.io/pages/products/flexberry-winforms/forms/binders/fw_edit-manager.en.md

 permalink: en/fw_editmanager.html
 lang: en
 autotranslated: true
-hash: ef21acd53b5a0e2aadeb0de38708ceb56b01c4605497cfd598b6338c2859b539
+hash: c0925e47e0e8f6da83a7e065cc84921279496b6338e4e4325378afb3fb5a0aa6
 ---

 `EditManager` (`ICSSoft.STORMNET.Windows.Forms.Binders.EditManager`, Manager edit) — the special class for continuous binding controls to properties of the data object.

 ## Method Of EditManager.Change

 If the value of the data object is changed programmatically, to update values on the form are required to inform `EditManager` that the value (or the entire object has changed).
 This is done by calling the method from `EditManager` `Change()`.
 If the method is called without any parameters, updates all controls.
-If parameter (property name), it only controls "tied" to the specified property.
+If parameter (property name), then only the controls `подвязанные` to the specified property.
 If the argument is specified the name of the wizard that will update all the controls all the mechanics of the properties of this wizard.

 An example of using this method is presented in [features of setting default values](fo_features-dafault-value.html).